rlch/dotfiles/README.md

 ### Updating template `dotfiles`

+Once you've made changes as above, you can:

+1. Create a new branch based off `template/main`, inside `origin` with `git fetch template && git checkout -b <new-branch-name> template/main`
+2. Make changes to this branch / cherry-pick from your other commits in `origin`.
+3. Create a PR to `MathGaps/dotfiles` with `gh pr create -B main -R MathGaps/dotfiles`; and follow the process.
+4. Once merged, let everyone know via Slack if necessary.

 ### Tracking configuration for new software

 If you want to add and track changes to new software, then: